 There’s a wider benefit from the cultivation of this skill.
 Practicing listening when required by my role has helped me to be a better listener during all the times when I’m not facilitating—when I’m a participant, or with my family, or as a customer.
 You, too, may find that developing your ability to fully listen pays rich dividends.

-Still skeptical that the peer conference can build an optimum program for your conference, a program that’s better than anything your program committee could come up with?
+Still skeptical that a peer conference can build an optimum program for your meeting?
+A program that’s better than anything your program committee could come up with?

 Sometimes you just have to experience things in this world to find out that life is not always what it seems.
 So, talk to anyone who’s been to a peer conference and see what they say.
 Or, best of all, organize or attend a peer conference yourself.
-I’m confident you’ll discover what thousands have already experienced: that the roundtable and peer session sign-up used at the start of every peer conference offer just the content that attendees really want – every time.
+I’m confident you’ll find you can build an optimum program for your event.
+You’ll discover what thousands have already experienced: that the Three Questions and peer session sign-up used at the start of every peer conference lead to just the content that attendees really want — every time.